vacuumlabs/cardano-hw-cli/docs/installation-macos-autocomplete.md

 # Macos autocomplete installation
-On mac you need to udpate your bash first.
+On mac you need to update your bash first.
 Check your version with

 ```
 bash --version